-As a result of his knowledge and experience stemming from his occupation as a public auditor and corporate consultant, Professor Dr. Heiko Aurenz (born 1961) was elected as an independent member of the Supervisory Board with expert knowledge in the fields of accounting and the auditing of financial statements (section 100(5) of the German Stock Corporation Act).
-Professor Dr. Michael Powalla (born 1963) has extensive knowledge and experience of the photovoltaics business segment in particular, both as the head of the photovoltaics division and a member of the Board of Directors at the Center for Solar Energy and Hydrogen Research Baden-Württemberg (ZSW) and as Professor of Thin-Film Photovoltaics at the Karlsruhe Institute of Technology.
+As a result of his knowledge and experience stemming from his occupation as an independent auditor and corporate consultant, Professor Dr. Heiko Aurenz (born 1961) was elected as an independent member of the Supervisory Board with expertise in the fields of accounting and the auditing of financial statements (section 100(5) German Stock Corporation Act (AktG)).
+Professor Dr. Michael Powalla (born 1963) has extensive knowledge and experience in the photovoltaics business segment in particular as the head of the photovoltaics division and a member of the Board of Directors at the Center for Solar Energy and Hydrogen Research Baden-Württemberg (ZSW) and as Professor of Thin-Film Photovoltaics at the Karlsruhe Institute of Technology.
 Dieter Manz (born 1961) has especially thorough expertise regarding the Manz Group, its sales markets and competitive environment as the founder of the company and long-time CEO of Manz AG.
-In addition, as a result of his previous work he fulfills the competence profile goals both with respect to management experience at a mid-sized international company and with respect to expertise and experience in the mechanical engineering industry and in other industries in which the Manz Group works.
+In addition, as a result of his previous work, he fulfills the competence profile goals with respect to management experience at a mid-sized international company and with respect to expertise and experience in the mechanical engineering industry and in other industries in which the Manz Group operates.
 In addition to his technical expertise in the areas of mechanical engineering and machine control and his knowledge of the Chinese markets, Dr. Zhiming Xu (born 1973) also brings his experience from senior executive positions as the CTO of the Shanghai Electric Automation Group at the Shanghai Electric Group Co., Ltd. to his work on the Supervisory Board.

-Apart from the fact that it is composed only of men, all other aspects of diversity have been taken into consideration where the Supervisory Board is concerned.
+Apart from the fact that it is composed only of men, all other aspects of diversity have been considered as far as the Supervisory Board is concerned.
 It has an appropriate structure of experience and age.
 The Supervisory Board has two members with long-term international experience.
 Furthermore, the Board represents appropriate levels of diversity with respect to educational and professional backgrounds.
 The members all have academic training.
-Their range of technical and business administration expertise and experience matches the Manz Group's requirements as an international high-tech mechanical engineering company.
+Their range of technical and business administration expertise and experience matches the Manz Group's requirements as a global high-tech equipment manufacturer.